About

 Who is this for?

-A thing that has always driven my writing is hearing things like “you can’t expect your designs to look the same as they do in design app”.
-And while that comes from a good place, it’s always struck me as a way to avoid challenges and learning something new.
+There’s a few reasons why I do this.
+I want to push against the message of “you can’t expect your designs to look the same as they do in design app”.
+I know it comes from a good place, but it’s always struck me as a way to avoid challenges.

 About me